Relintai/pandemonium_engine_docs/02_tutorials/03_first_2d_game/03_coding_the_player.md

 In the script settings window, you can leave the default settings alone.
 Just click "Create":

-Note:
- If you're creating a C# script or other languages, select the language
-          from the `language` drop down menu before hitting create.

 ![](img/attach_node_window.png)

 Note:

- If this is your first time encountering GDScript, please read
-          `doc_scripting` before continuing.
+  - If this is your first time encountering GDScript, please read `doc_scripting` before continuing.

 Start by declaring the member variables this object will need:

 gdscript GDScript

 ```
 extends Area2D

     export var speed = 400 # How fast the player will move (pixels/sec).
     var screen_size # Size of the game window.